cuplsensor/cuplcodec/README.md

 `pip install wscodec`

 Find documentation at https://wscodec.readthedocs.io/.
 This is very much a work in progress.
-Some of the documentation was written a while ago and is now out of date.
+A lot of it was written a while ago and is now out of date.